Table of Contents

 Small businesses with blogs do better than those without

 Small businesses with blogs get 126% more lead growth than small businesses without and

 69% of businesses attribute their lead generation success to blogging.

 That’s not too shabby seeing as a 100% increase is double (so 126% is more than double!).

-How can you argue with a 300% difference?
+How can you argue with a four times difference?
 This isn’t a 10% increase, folks.
-These are significant numbers!
+These are huge numbers!